juniorsundarCasual/TGT/vault/volume-3.chapter-214.md

 {What?
 Why?}

-(My allegiance is with Tron, not you.)
+(My allegiance is with Tron, not you.
+Your negligence will cost you dearly, Moni.)

 {You can't do that-}